-The SUSE Linux Enterprise Server 12 libgcrypt Cryptographic Module (hereafter referred to as "the module") is a software library implementing general purpose cryptographic algorithms.
+The Red Hat Enterprise Linux libgcrypt Cryptographic Module v4.0 (hereafter referred to as "the module") is a software library implementing general purpose cryptographic algorithms.
 The module provides cryptographic services to applications running in the user space of the underlying operating system through an application program interface (API).